learningmatter-mit/azo_barriers/README.md

 ## Tutorials
 [Jupyter notebook tutorials](https://github.com/learningmatter-mit/azo_barriers/tree/main/tutorials) show how to load and interpret our published barrier data.
 The data can be found [here](https://doi.org/10.18126/unc8-336t).
 The tutorials also show how to load any data you may generate yourself.
-To learn how to generate your own data with pre-made scripts, see the **Examples** section in this document.
+To learn how to generate your own data with pre-made scripts using our models, see the **Examples** section in this document.

 ## Examples